 The law relating to unmarried couples is complex and often misunderstood.
 Anyone living together should seek legal advice on how to protect their interests.
 We can advise on:

-For cohabiting couples, who jointly own property, the recent case of Kernott and Jones is a cautionary tale!
+For cohabiting couples, who jointly own property, the landmark case of Kernott and Jones is a cautionary tale!
 In this case a Judge decided that Mr Kernott still owned 50% of the property, even though he had moved out 17 years previously, without making any further contributions to the property or the mortgage.

 We can draw up binding agreements to set out a couple’s financial responsibilities to each other and their shares in joint property.